Our top tips for healthy eyes

 If you wear contact lenses make sure you look after them properly.
 Thoroughly wash and dry your hands before touching your contact lenses or your eyes.
 Your lenses and their case should only ever be cleaned with the lens solution recommended by your optometrist.
 Always follow the instructions given to you by your optometrist or the lens manufacturer.

 Protect your eyes when it is sunny or when you’re in high glare areas such as near snow or water.
 The CE or BS EN 1836:2005 marks indicate that sunglasses provide a safe level of protection from the sun’s damaging UVA and UVB rays.
-Ongoing UV exposure can increase your risk of developing cataracts or macular degeneration.
+Ongoing UV exposure can increase your risk of developing cataracts or possibly macular degeneration.

 Protect your eyes